 Sometimes, people ask if they can ship their spare child restraints in their vehicle (sometimes called a “POV” or personally owned vehicle.)
 Usually, you’re not allowed to keep much personal property in the vehicle.
 That rule can vary by shipping company.
 If you would like to keep your spare restraints in the vehicle, you will need to contact the shipping company and verify that they’ll let you do so.
 You will also want to make sure that there is insurance that will cover the restraints and any other personal property.
 There’s not a huge chance that there will be damage or mishandling, but there is a possibility, and you want to be prepared just in case your restraints require replacement.
 It may end up being easier to just ship the spare restraints with an advance shipment, if you’re sending one, so that they arrive before the main household goods shipment.
 Often, people want to send their spare restraints in with the POV so that it will get there sooner than the household goods, so having an advanced shipment may be something to consider since that will also get to your destination sooner than your regular baggage.

 Usually, assignment to a OCONUS duty station presents more complicated issues.
 You’re overseas where rules are different, you’re traveling by airplane, orders, paperwork, shipping cars… it can be overwhelming!
 Try not to panic.
 Let’s break down some of those concerns one by one.
-First, your sponsor will make sure that everyone (even newborns) is on his or her orders.
-This is a necessity, because everyone on orders gets their own airline ticket.
+First, your sponsor will make sure that everyone in the family is listed on their orders.
+This is a necessity because everyone on orders gets their own airline ticket.
 Remember that your sponsor will need to get orders amended for any newborns who are born after the orders are cut but before the move actually happens.
 We know that even babies need to have their own seat on the plane since they need to be restrained just like any other passenger.
 Our Leaving On A Jet Plane article details rules for airline travel, tips for traveling with children, and gives links to agencies like the FAA and NTSB, which discourage the practice of having a lap infant for safety reasons.
 You’ll likely fly a commercial airplane to your next duty station, so all the information in that article also applies to you.

 In Asia, you’ll probably run into the same general situation.
 There may be little, or absolutely no, guidance locally as far as child restraint usage goes, but generally Americans are still allowed to use their US child restraints there, as well.
 Hopefully, you can find someone who will be able to give you concrete information.
 As we know, sometimes there is a “Yes, no, maybe, everything” sort of answer when we’re dealing with the military, and sometimes that answer changes day by day.
 If you are not sure of what your local rules will be, double-check.